xunafay/Quotient/ARCHITECTURE.md

 ## Data Layer

-The data layer handles data persistence using Hive, a lightweight and fast NoSQL database for Flutter.
-It consists of the following components:
+The data layer handles data persistence using Rust.

-- Models: Represent the data structures used by the app.
-- Repositories: Provide an abstraction layer for data operations, such as CRUD operations.
-- Providers: Provide an abstraction layer for data sources, such as local and remote data sources.